Chapter 1 The Hidden Dispensation

 Chapter 7 The Theodicy

 This book arose from a “prophetic insight” the author experienced a few summers ago.
-It was too expansive and radical to be endorsed by any particular church, particularly in its undermining of the West’s traditional Augustinian-derived teaching on ineffectual free will and one-dimensional grace, together with the narrow, fatalistic providence that results from it.
-The theodicy (chapter seven) explores another mystery: the purpose of historical human suffering, overseen as it has been by a merciful, magnanimous and sovereign deity.
-Drawing largely from biblical texts the author adduces that historical global suffering, plurality of religions and doctrinal confusion within the churches amounting to what might seem from a human perspective to be divine mismanagement is explicable within the providential context of what churches of the Eastern tradition allude to as the divinization of humanity or theosis.
+It was too expansive and radical to be endorsed by any particular church, especially as it challenges the Western Church’s traditional Augustinian-derived teaching on captivity of the will and one-dimensional grace, together with the narrow, fatalistic providence that results from it.
+The theodicy (chapter seven) explores a related mystery: the purpose of historical human suffering, overseen as it has been by a merciful, magnanimous and sovereign deity.
+The author draws largely from canonical scripture paying careful attention to the New Testament Greek, but also takes account of the witness of the earliest (apostolic) Church Fathers who unlike Augustine and later writers were not dependant on biblical exegesis alone but had heard the gospel and its essential soteriology from the apostles themselves or their immediate appointees.
+He adduces that historical global suffering, plurality of religions and doctrinal confusion within the churches amounting to what might seem from a human perspective to be divine mismanagement is explicable and serves a positive purpose within the providential context of what churches of the Eastern tradition allude to as the divinization of humanity or theosis.

 Sample or purchase paperback at Amazon HERE